 These work, but they just aren’t that great for anything more than very occasional use.
 A decent set of dishes doesn’t cost that much more, and make boat living seem much more like “home” and less like “making do.”
 I don’t recommend these as the other choices are just so much nicer.
 I also don’t recommend disposable dishes on environmental grounds — plus they just add to the trash management problem on board.

 Melamine tableware has come a long way from the “Melmac” of my youth.
 The two big advantages of melamine for boat dishes are its light weight and bright colors and patterns.
 It’s available in both solid colors and all sorts of patterns.

 Melamine does not claim to be totally “unbreakable” but rather that it is “far more durable than china and stoneware.”
 I’ve never had melamine break in the limited time I’ve used it.

-The first disadvantages of melamine is that it cannot be used in a microwave (not a problem if you don’t use a microwave on your boat) — it will bubble up and turn black!
+The first disadvantage of melamine is that it cannot be used in a microwave (not a problem if you don’t use a microwave on your boat) — it will bubble up and turn black!

 The second — and bigger — disadvantage is that it shows wear quickly.
 Que Tal came with a set of melamine dishes and knife marks marred the surface after just a few months, and then I noticed that the design was getting duller and duller just from washing the dishes day after day.
 The plates were still perfectly usable — they just didn’t look so good.

 Finally, as it wears, melamine will also stain.
 Coffee, tea and beets were the big culprits for me and I had to use a mild bleach solution to get the white parts looking white again.

 For these reasons, I don’t recommend melamine for more than occasional use.
 But if they’ll work for you, there are a lot of really cute melamine sets available on Amazon (start here and search for related items).

 Corelle was my choice for tableware on our first boat.
 It looks and feels like “real tableware” not something that you’re “making do” with.